 - Cylindrical or capstan nut

 This is the most common form of nut used for the general fastening purpose in conjunction with a hexagonal-headed bolt.
 A hexagonal nut is shown in Fig.

 It is the form of a ring provided with slots in the curved surface for a special c-spanner.
 A ring nut is shown in the figure.
-These nuts are generally used in parts, one nut acting as a lock nut the other.
+These nuts are generally used in parts, one nut acting as a lock nut and the other.

-Cylindrical or Capstan Nut
+#5 Cylindrical or Capstan Nut